-Keep doing this repeatedly, paying attention to feedback from others, and you will become more valuable.
+Do this repeatedly, paying attention to feedback from others, and you will become more valuable.

-#2.
-Stop expecting it to be valuable to others.
+#2: Stop expecting it to be valuable to others.

 Sex with my girlfriend is very valuable to me and her, but luckily I’m not trying to make it valuable to others.

-If you stop expecting your art to be valuable to anyone but you, your conflicted mind can finally be at peace.
+If you stop expecting your music to be valuable to anyone but you, your conflicted mind can finally be at peace.
 Do it only because you love it, and it honestly doesn’t matter what anyone else thinks.